divyanshsaxena21/Outscal/notes.md

 In the same amount of time(1 second), the number of rotations varies!

 **If you multiply Time.deltaTime to the rotationAmount the rotation will be independent of the frame rate.**

+### Collision

+For a collision to work, you’ll need these components:

+- **Colliders:** Defines the physical boundaries of an object, allowing it to interact with other objects.
+- **Rigidbody:** At least one object must have a Rigidbody component for collisions to work.

+#### Rigidbody

+It gives objects physics-related properties like:

+Mass: How heavy the object is
+Velocity: How fast and in what direction it's moving Collision Detection: How accurately it detects collisions

+Objects without a Rigidbody won't react to collisions or forces in the game world.

+But, Why?!🤨

+This is because Collisions are also a part of Unity’s physics engine!

+**What is a Trigger?**

+A trigger is a special type of collider that doesn't physically block objects, but instead detects when a game object enters, exits or stays in an area.

+Triggers can be used to detect when a player enters a specific area.

+**TRIGGERS V/S COLLIDER**

+- A collider is like a wall - it physically stops objects.
+- A trigger is like a motion sensor - it detects movement but doesn't block anything.

+Use colliders when you need physical interactions and triggers when you just want to detect a presence